joaop221/v-rising-docker-arm64/README.md

-# v-rising-docker
+# v-rising-docker-arm64

 V Rising Dedicated Server inside Docker ARM64 container.

 ## Build image locally

 To build this image you need an ARM64 System or enable multi-platform support in your container engine.
-To do this with docker read this: [Multi-platform images](https://docs.docker.com/build/building/multi-platform/).
+To do so with docker read this: [Multi-platform images](https://docs.docker.com/build/building/multi-platform/).

 With this setup done you can proceed to build: